linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part1.rst

 2. Completing myfs superblock
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To be able to mount the file system, we need to fill its superblock's fields, that is, a generic VFS structure of type :c:type:`struct super_block`.
+To be able to mount the file system, we need to complete its superblock, that is, a generic VFS structure of type :c:type:`struct super_block`.
 We will fill out the structure within the :c:func:`myfs_fill_super` function; the superblock is represented by the variable ``sb`` passed as an argument to the function.
 Follow the hints marked with ``TODO 2``.

 .. note::

-  To fill the ``myfs_fill_super`` function, you can start from the example in the section :ref:`FillSuperSection`.
+  To complete the ``myfs_fill_super`` function, you can start from the example in the section :ref:`FillSuperSection`.

   For the superblock structure fields, use the macros defined within the code skeleton wherever possible.